 In Lansing she fought against the harsh changes to the Michigan Public School Employees Retirement System; she knows that to attract great teachers to our community, we need to protect their livelihood and provide them with the resources they need to teach our students.

-As Democratic Vice Chair of the Michigan Competitiveness Committee and a member of the Workforce and Talent Development Committee, Geiss knows that Michigan will not be truly competitive or be able to attract or retain talent without investing well in its future by making sure that our schools are well-funded and that our teachers and schools have the resources and tools that they need to nurture the next generations.
+As Democratic Vice Chair of the Michigan Competitiveness Committee and a member of the Workforce and Talent Development Committee while in the House and current member of the Senate Standing Committee on Education, Geiss knows that Michigan will not be truly competitive or be able to attract or retain talent without investing well in its future by making sure that our schools are well-funded and that our teachers and schools have the resources and tools that they need to nurture the next generations.